cydanil/icepap-ipassign/README.md

 Remotely configure icepap network settings.

 IPAssign is a tool developed within ESRF's DEG (Detector and Electronics Group).
-Its aim is to provide an easy way to set-up network settings over network, without the need for a complete DaNCE suite.
+Its aim is to provide an easy way to set-up network settings over UDP multicast, without the need for a complete DaNCE suite.

-It does so using UDP broadcast on port `12345`.

 ## Installing